rozdolsky33/newWave4.org/new-wave/README.md

     $ docker build -f Dockerfile.dev . -t new-wave4

     $ docker run -it -p 3000:3000 new-wave4

+Open http://localhost:3000 to view it in the browser.

 ### Prod Environment
     $ docker build . -t new-wave4

     $ docker run -it -p 8080:80 new-wave4

+Open http://localhost:8080 to view it in the browser.

 -----------------------------------------------------------------------------------------------------------------------------

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).